 The primrose seeds should be sown on the surface in the autumn.
-As they are difficult to grow from seed in many areas you may prefer to use plants bought from a garden center; plant these out following the last frost of spring.
+As they are difficult to grow from seed in many areas, you may prefer to use Primula plants bought from a garden center.
+Plant these out following the last frost of spring.

-In both cases small varieties of Primrose should be spaced about 15 to 20 cm apart; and larger Primula varieties about 40 cm apart.
+In both cases, small varieties of Primrose should be spaced about 15 to 20 cm (6 to 8 inches) apart; and larger Primula varieties about 40 cm (16 inches) apart.

-The seeds should be mixed into soil and put in a plastic bag.
+The seeds should be mixed into soil, and put in a plastic bag.
 Put the bag in the fridge for 20 days.
-The Primrose seeds should then be moved into the light (out of the plastic bag) and germinated at 15 to 18 degrees centigrade; this should take from two to six weeks.
+The Primrose seeds should then be moved into the light (out of the plastic bag), and germinated at 15 to 18 degrees centigrade (59 to 64°F).
+This should take from two to six weeks.

-It is fairly easy to look after primrose, Cowslip and other Primula members.
-They have a preference for a cool soil so it is good to supply a mulch before summer.
+It is fairly easy to look after primrose, Cowslip and other Primula plant genus members.
+They have a preference for a cool soil, so it is good to supply a mulch before summer.

 Primula should be fed with a non-organic fertiliser just before flowering.
-Following flowering remove stems and top dress the soil that Primrose grows in with peat moss.
+Following flowering remove stems, and top dress the soil that the Primrose grows in with peat moss.